-Each family member must declare his or her status once.
+Each family member must declare their status once.
 A household cannot be admitted to the program until all members who declare to have eligible immigration status provide verification of their status.
 However, assistance cannot be delayed, denied, or terminated while confirmation from the Department of Homeland Security (DHS) of eligible status is pending.